Inspections, Compliance, Enforcement, and Criminal Investigations

 Communication - when you override the NSD lab selection, contact the servicing lab prior to shipping the sample.
 The servicing lab will determine if adequate resources and capacity are available to conduct the analysis in a timely manner.

-The Division of Field Science intranet website maintains current documents related to the Laboratory PAF managers Contact List and the District Compliance Contacts.
+The Office of Regulatory Science intranet website maintains current documents related to the Laboratory PAF managers Contact List and the District Compliance Contacts.

 Sample collectors should complete NSD training on the ORA intranet; this site includes the National Sample distributor tutorial and user manual.

-Questions on sample analyses, assignments, laboratory capability, or otherwise can be directed to the Division of Field Science the Scientific Compliance and Regulatory Review Branch manager (George Salem or Laboratory Operations Branch manager).
+Questions on sample analyses, assignments, laboratory capability, or otherwise can be directed to the Office of Regulatory Science.

 Anyone who has user access to the FACTS system has access to the electronic records contained therein, including sample collection records.
 Individuals requiring sample collection data can query the system and retrieve data, based on the query parameters.
 In those cases where an individual needs to receive immediate notification of a sample collection, the collector may communicate the sample number via E-mail, telephone, or another means to a user, and the user may then query the system and obtain the desired data.
 It is not always necessary to print paper copies of FACTS sample collection records for those who have access to FACTS.